homelab-alpha/docs/content/docs/openssl/openssl_overview.md

 {{% alert context="primary" %}}
 The scripts has been upgraded to full Elliptic Curve P-384 (secp384r1) for Trusted-ID, Root CA, Sub CA and all Certs scripts.
-If there are any issues with any certificate or script [Please let me know], Ithank you in advance.
+If there are any issues with any certificate or script [Please let me know], I thank you in advance.
 {{% /alert %}}

 This repository provides scripts and configuration files for generating and